GS Guide to Cashmere Care

 As if you break the jumper in, you’ll be incredibly surprised to see how long it takes for the jumper to bobble.

-To store the jumper, wrap in acid-free tissue paper and keep in a clean dry area.
+To store the jumper, wrap in acid-free tissue paper, place in a clear plastic bag and keep in a clean dry area.

 Do not hang cashmere as it will de-shape your garment and leave hanger marks on the jumper’s shoulder.